 After Dr. Carruthers and her husband (a dermatologist) wrote a paper about their wonderful finding that Botox erases wrinkles, Allergan purchased the rights to market the product and the FDA approved Botox for cosmetic use in 2002.
 Today, Botox is a well-known brand name and over 4.6 million Americans are treated with the product each year.
 The product does carry some risk, however, it has a better risk-to-benefit ratio than the majority of cosmetic procedures on the market.
 Serious complications are possible, but when administered by a well-qualified medical practitioner in an accredited medical facility, the chance of a serious reaction occurring is extremely rare.

-According to Dr. Michael Jasin, a board certified, facial plastic surgeon in Tampa, Florida, Botox treatments are one of the procedures we do that result in high patient satisfaction in a very short period of time.
+According to Dr. Dominic Castellano, a board certified, facial plastic surgeon in Tampa, Florida, Botox treatments are one of the procedures we do that result in high patient satisfaction in a very short period of time.
 Other treatments such as facelifts or laser treatments, take longer to show their effects, but within a few days after the injection of Botox patients look more refreshed and natural.
-Dr. Jasin says ‘we are careful to administer Botox in small doses to specific muscles that contribute most to the formation of wrinkles.’
+Dr. Dominic says ‘we are careful to administer Botox in small doses to specific muscles that contribute most to the formation of wrinkles.’
 Our patients get great feedback from their friends and family who tell them they look not only younger but happier and more alert.
 This is because wrinkles and sagging skin can make someone look like they are scowling or tired, even when they are not.
 Botox corrects these issues and keeps working for up to 6 months before another treatment is required.

 If you have considered Botox in the past, but were afraid of side-effects or not looking natural, the 10 year success of the product in terms of overall use and safety, should give you ease.
-Dr. Jasin and his experienced staff at the Elite Facial Plastic Surgery are specialists in procedures and treatments to enhance, beautify and rejuvenate the face and neck.
+Dr. Dominic and his experienced staff at Elite Facial Plastic Surgery are specialists in procedures and treatments to enhance, beautify and rejuvenate the face and neck.
 Contact us to set an appointment for a complimentary consultation to discuss your whether Botox is right for you.